dinhngockhanh/CINner/README.md

 ### Population dynamics

-CancerSimulator is designed so that the total cell population follows a given dynamics.
+CINner is designed so that the total cell population follows a given dynamics.
 This is given in the file `*-input-population-dynamics.csv`, which lists the time points and desired population sizes at those time points.
 Within two time points, the simulator interpolates to find the desired population size.

 ### Driver gene library.